DarrenMowat/blackbox/DEVELOPER.md

 ### 3. Running Blackbox

-The Blackbox binary takes 3 diffrent paramaters:
+The Blackbox binary takes 3 different parameters:

 * In file - This is the file on which Blackbox is to be run.
 * Markup File - This is the file that contains the marked up version of the file.
 This can be the same as the infile.